Aziz-Zeghal/Crypto-Arbitrage-Toolbox/README.md

 ## Upgrades

 - **Autonomous position taker** sometimes, orders are not completed.
-Timeout system for positions, and better decision making (through trial and error no other ways)
+Timeout system for positions, and better decision making (through trial and error no other ways).
+System that checks current positions, exits them if the funding rate is negative, takes current wallet size and fractions accordingly...
 - **Liquidation survey** if liquidation in short position is near, exit arbitrage position
 - **Position escaper** if the funding rate is negative, exit arbitrage position, and start looking for a new host
-- **Notifier** message every action (start position, end position, new found token, new funding rate, etc…)
+- **Notifier** if positions are active, message the new funding rate of coins, the current realised PNL, the new potential APY, and other info
 - **Heuristic system** calculate best coin based on multiple factors (liquidity, funding rate, history of funding rate).
 A coin is valuable if we know it will have a positive funding rate for a long period, to avoid fees
 - **Leverage** simply include leverage and calculate correctly
 - **Error handler** queries through the API can fail in rare cases.
 Find all possible results and handle them properly